 After earning her MBA, Chionuma landed at Morgan Stanley in 2006 as an Investment Banking summer associate.
 The culture she witnessed appealed to her.
 “I knew that I was going to need to learn quickly,” Chionuma says.
 “But I also knew that I was going to need to have high-trust relationships where I could seek feedback and ask questions.
 And I felt that I found those people at Morgan Stanley.
 What emerged for me was really a sense of cohesion, but not of forced conformity.”

-Like many versatile executives at Morgan Stanley, Chionuma has served in many roles across divisions, from Investment Banking to Sales & Trading.
-Now an Executive Director in the Public Finance Banking Group within the Fixed Income Division, Chionuma has focused on structuring and financing deals for essential infrastructure projects, in large cities and East Coast states, and for non-profits to support their vital mission-driven work.
+Like many versatile executives at Morgan Stanley, Chionuma has served in various roles across divisions, from Investment Banking to Sales & Trading.
+Now a Managing Director in the Public Finance Banking Group within the Fixed Income Division, Chionuma has focused on structuring and financing deals for essential infrastructure projects, in large cities and East Coast states, and for non-profits to support their vital mission-driven work.

 She also has had a chance to build something new.
 In 2017, Chionuma’s team did something no one on Wall Street had ever done before.
 They debuted a public market Social Bond offering for the nonprofit Local Initiatives Support Corp.
 (LISC), a 40-year-old community development finance institution (CDFI) dedicated to economic development and the revitalization of underinvested, low-income and low-wealth communities.
 Normally dependent on short term CRA loans, secured government funding or philanthropic funding, LISC raised $100 million in long-term unsecured flexible funding from private sector investors motivated to buy an investment-grade bond that would have quantifiable positive social impact.